BREAKING · APR 18, 2026 President Trump signs EO on innovative therapies for veterans — one move left. See the pivot →

 JAMA Psychiatry RCT Published

-Mulvaney et al. publish the first multisite randomized clinical trial of SGB for PTSD, showing symptom reduction at twice the rate of placebo.
+Rae Olmsted et al. publish the first multisite randomized clinical trial of SGB for PTSD in JAMA Psychiatry, showing symptom reduction at twice the rate of placebo.

 2023